logicalclocks/logicalclocks.github.io/docs/concepts/fs/index.md

 ##HSFS API

-The HSFS (HopsworkS Feature Store) API is how you, as a developer, will use the feature store.
+The HSFS (Hopsworks Feature Store) API is how you, as a developer, will use the feature store.
 The HSFS API helps simplify some of the problems that feature stores address including:

  - consistent features for training and serving